 How it Works

 Kula Bio engineers microbes that fix nitrogen directly from the air.
 A barrier for other enzyme-based fertilizers is identifying energy sources to keep microbes alive long enough to fix significant quantities of nitrogen.
-Kula supercharges microbes so that they store energy within their cells giving their microbes a weeks-long energy source, allowing them to replace up to 100% of synthetic nitrogen.
+Kula supercharges microbes so that they store energy within their cells, giving their microbes a weeks-long energy source and allowing them to replace up to 100% of synthetic nitrogen.

-The result is an non-GMO biofertilizer that can fully replace synthetic nitrogen fertilizer across a broad range of crops, soils, and climates.
-Relative to synthetics, Kula will be both cost-competitive and more efficient at scale.
-Relative to organic fertilizers, the case for switching is even stronger.
-It will cost a fraction to produce and can be applied on-demand, rather than 9-12 months ahead.
+The result is a non-GMO biofertilizer that can fully replace synthetic nitrogen fertilizer across a broad range of crops, soils, and climates.
+Kula will be cost-competitive and more efficient than synthetic fertilizer, while also fixing carbon in the soil to net remove CO2.
+Kula costs a fraction of traditional fertilizers to produce and can be applied on-demand, rather than 9-12 months ahead.

 Tons of CO2